garfcat/garfcat/content/post/borg/paper1.md

 ---
-title: "Google 的 Borg 大规模集群管理<译>" # Title of the blog post.
+title: "Google 的 Borg 大规模集群管理<译> tt" # Title of the blog post.
 date: 2023-04-04T10:16:04+08:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.